-1) Lead Intelligence
+1. Lead Intelligence

-It's more important than ever before.
-It's now important that salespeople have as much information as possible about their leads, so that they understand their leads' intentions and any activities leading up to first contact.
+It's more important than ever before that salespeople have as much information as possible about their leads, so that they understand their leads' intentions and any activities leading up to first contact.

 Some studies indicate that up to two-thirds of the buying process has been completed before a prospect contacts a company for information or to speak with a salesperson.
 What happens in that first two-thirds of the buying process while the prospect is researching solutions is very important.
 Much of this information is available to the salesperson using lead intelligence tools.